 I’m here to tell you—It.
 Does.
 It does.
 It does.

-The day of Kay’s funeral, the sun shone brightly in the sea-blue sky, the birds sang songs, orange butterflies floated in the garden, and the blood of my childhood flowed through my veins reminding me I was alive.
+The day of Kay’s funeral, the sun shone brightly in the sea-blue sky, the birds sang songs, orange butterflies floated in the garden, and the blood of my childhood flowed through my veins reminding me I was alive, our family was able to find the best cremation memorial services for her funeral.

 I sat at the mirror smearing on eyeliner, applied lipstick, brushed and sprayed my hair.
 I wore nylons because that’s what people are supposed to do, how people are supposed to dress.
 All for nothing.
 None of these stupid tasks made sense, had any meaning when my sister was almost in the ground.